TOURNAMENT RULES & PROCEDURES

 marks on a judge’s tally.
 Competitors may receive equal marks for an exchange

-(cells c, e, and f in the table below), which cancel out.
-Appropriate force has
+(cells b and d in the table below), which cancel out.
+Appropriate force has a

 value of –1.
 Instances of force that judges deem excessive but which are not